magento/devdocs/guides/v2.0/cloud/bk-cloud.md

 ### Starter environments {#starter}
 For Starter plan subscriptions, you receive four [environments]({{page.baseurl}}cloud/basic-information/starter-architecture.html) including the following:

-* **Development (Integration)**: The ultimate developer environments, Integration provides three testable environments.
+* **Integration**: The ultimate developer environments, Integration provides three testable environments.
 Each environment includes an active Git branch, database, web server, caching, services, environment variables, and configurations.
-* **Staging**: We highly recommend you create an active `staging` branch as one of the three Development (Integration) environments.
+* **Staging**: We highly recommend you create an active `staging` branch as one of the three Integration environments.
 Create this branch directly from `master`.
 As code and extensions pass your tests, you can merge your Integration branches to `staging`.
 This Staging environment becomes your pre-Production testing environment.
 It includes the `staging` active branch, database, web server, caching, services, environment variables, configurations, and Production services like Fastly and New Relic.
 * **Production**: When code is ready and tested, all code merges to `master` for deployment to the Production live site.
 This environment includes your active `master` Git branch, database, web server, caching, services, environment variables, and configurations.
 This environment includes additional services like Fastly.

 ### Pro environments {#pro}
 For Pro subscriptions, you receive the following [environments]({{page.baseurl}}cloud/reference/discover-arch.html):

-* **Development (Integration)**: The ultimate developer environment, Integration provides eight testable environments including a `master`.
+* **Integration**: The ultimate developer environment, Integration provides eight testable environments including a `master`.
 Each environment includes an active Git branch, database, web server, caching, services, environment variables, and configurations.
 Actively develop, deploy, and test your code before merging to `master` to push to Staging.
 * **Staging**: As code and extensions pass your tests, deploy the Integration `master` Git branch to Staging for pre-Production testing.
 This environment includes a database, web server, caching, services, environment variables, configurations, and Production services like Fastly and New Relic.
 * **Production**: When code is ready and testing complete, deploy the Integration `master` Git branch into Production for your live store.
 The container includes a three node high-availability architecture for your data, services, caching, and store.
 This is your live, public store environment with environment variables, configurations, and Fastly.